kevinlekiller/mpv_scripts/autospeed/README.md

 * By default mpv will adjust the audio pitch to match the speed difference.
 You can read the [mpv manual](http://mpv.io/manual/master/#options-audio-pitch-correction) for more information on this.

-* It works better with mpv's [`--video-sync=display-resample`](https://mpv.io/manual/master/#options-video-sync).
+* It (adjusting the monitor refresh rate) works better with mpv's [`--video-sync=display-resample`](https://mpv.io/manual/master/#options-video-sync).
 If your videos stutter with `--video-sync=display-resample` and autospeed, this is possibly due to a vsync timing issue, which can be caused the compositor you use.
 I've switched my compositor to [compton](https://github.com/chjj/compton) with `--vsync opengl-swc --backend glx` options which solved the issue.
 You can use `--video-sync=audio` which still produces acceptable results.
+You should not use `--video-sync=display-resample` and `autospeed-speed=true` at the same time.

 --------------

 #####Basic Description:

-Optionally changes the monitor refresh rate to be closer to the video fps, then sets the speed of the video to be closer to the monitor refresh rate.
+Changes the monitor refresh rate to be closer to the video fps, then sets the speed of the video to be closer to the monitor refresh rate.

 Lower resource usage than using interpolation.